 Ladd Edmo

-During Ladd's tenure on Council, he has served as Sargeant of Arms, Vice-Chairman, Secretary, and Chairman.
-While serving on Council Ladd has taken a lead on the Sockeye Salmon initiative supporting best efforts to manage the Salmon since they are on the brink of extinction.
-Ladd served as the Vice-Chair of the Idaho Council of Indian affairs in 2019 and was proud to serve as a mentor in 2019 with the Idaho National Guard for the Idaho Youth Challenge Academy.
-In 2020 Ladd advocated in front of the Idaho State Senate Affairs Committee for additional protections and action for Missing and Murdered Indigenous People.
-In 2022 Mr. Edmo was instrumental in bringing STEM educational opportunities to Shoshone-Bannock Jr./Sr. High school.
-Ladd has been on the Idaho Indian Education Commitee for the last four years and is the Tribal Council representative for education initiatives.
+During Ladd's tenure on council, he has also served as the Chairman, Vice-Chairman, Secretary, and Sergeant at Arms.
+He has taken a lead on the Sockeye-Salmon Initiative supporting best efforts to manage the Salmon since they are on the brink of extinction.
+In 2019, Ladd served as the Vice-Chair of the Idano Council of Indian affairs and was proud to serve as a mentor to youth attending the Idaho National Guard for the Idaho Youth Challenge Academy.

 Our Location